Echidnopsis cereiformis Hook.f.

 Apteranthes cylindrica, Apteranthes tessellata, Boucerosia cylindrica, Echidnopsis cylindrica, Echidnopsis nubica, Echidnopsis tessellata, Stapelia cylindrica

-Echidnopsis cereiformis is a small, snake-like succulent with thin tufted cylindrical branches.
-The stems are up to 12 inches (30 cm) long, reclining to upright, leafless, green, dull dark green, brownish-green or reddish.
-Tiny lovely flowers sprout out of the entire length of each stem but mainly toward the tip in autumn.
-They are typically pale to dull yellow.
+Echidnopsis cereiformis is a small succulent with thin, tufted, cylindrical stems and lovely, pale to dull yellow flowers.
+The stems are up to 12 inches (30 cm) long, reclining to upright, leafless, and colors that range from green, dull dark green, brownish-green or reddish.
+Flowers sprout out of the entire length of each stem but mainly toward the tip in fall.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).